Schufa For Foreigners

 In Germany, you can access your Schufa information by ordering it through the SCHUFA website or by printing it at SCHUFA terminals available in Postbank and Volksbank branches.
 The report includes a SCHUFA certificate and a detailed overview of your personal data held by SCHUFA, along with various industry scores.
 Alternatively, you can subscribe to SCHUFA’s paid online service for more detailed reports.

-3. What does Schufa stand for in English?
+What does SCHUFA stand for in English?

 Schufa stands for “Schutzgemeinschaft für allgemeine Kreditsicherung,” which translates to “general credit protection agency” in English.
 When referring to a Schufa score, Schufa report, or Schufa rating, all terms related to your credit information, are commonly known as “Schufa Auskunft.”